datanav/docs/overview.rst

 Download project files
 ======================

 The Sesam service does not yet contain any configuration nor any data, so lets get hold of some.
 We've prepared a sample project that showcases some of the core features of Sesam.
-The files are hosted on Github.
+The files are hosted on GitHub.

 Check out the project files using ``git``: